SylwBar/ogn_sim/multi.md

 Ogn_sim dynamically counts OGN type identifiers and maintains OGN mapping table.
 Additionally idxxxxxxxx string in comment section is updated too.

+It is possible to create 16 streams.
+Tag: "id" accepts number from 0 to 15.

 ### Stream copy with fully modified identifiers

 Mapping presented in previous chapter is almost correct, but there is a chance that new OGN id created from internal counter will collide with real OGN id.